 Designers think about color in three parts:

-60-30-10 Rule: 60% of the room is the dominant color (walls), 30% is the secondary color (furniture), and 10% is the accent color (cushions, art, accessories).
+A common professional guideline is the 60-30-10 Rule: 60% of the room is the dominant color (walls), 30% is the secondary color (furniture), and 10% is the accent color (cushions, art, accessories).

-looks like it would feel.
+Texture is the surface quality of an object—how it feels or looks like it would feel.
 This is the element that engages our sense of touch and adds crucial depth and warmth to a room.

 A space with only one texture (e.g., all smooth and flat surfaces) feels sterile and one-dimensional.
 Great design layers multiple textures: